Highland Village Homeowners Association

 Q: I have a locking mailbox now.
 Can my mailbox be reused with the new design?

 A: If the mailbox appearance is still good, it may be installed on the new post.
-This will be decided when the contractor and HVHA do their review survey of the mailboxes.
+You will need to coordination with the Association to be present when your mailbox installation occurs or to allow a board member to represent you during the installation.

 Q: What about the mailbox numbers, are those included in the new design?